vinitshahdeo/PortScanner/README.md

 With this port scanner, I just attempt to connect<sup>This is a form of "reconnaissance" for hackers and penetration testers</sup> at various ports, and do nothing else.
 If I'm able to connect to open ports, then I know at least the port is open.

-## FAQs about GSSOC.
-**1. What is GSSOC?**

-Every summer, ‘The Girlscript Foundation’ conducts GSSoC, popularly known as the Girlscript Summer of Code.
-It is a three-month open-source program held from March to May.
-Currently, the fourth edition of the program is underway.
-It has successfully brought together thousands of beginners and open-source enthusiasts on a single platform.

-**2. Is GSSoC for complete beginners with no knowledge of Git, GitHub, and programming?**

- Yes, GSSoC is open to every individual who wishes to kickstart their journey into open-source.
-The organization aims to assist beginners in the field of development.
-There are distinct projects appropriate for both beginners as well as the accolades.
-Hence, it will be feasible for every participant to learn something new from the projects he/she is contributing to.

-**3. What are the selection criteria for the participants?**

-The participants who apply for the program will be selected based on their interest in exploring open-source.

-**4. When will the program end?**

-This program will conclude on 31st May.

-**5. When will the results be declared?**

-The results will be declared in the second week of June 2021.

-**6. Are there any registration fees associated with the program?**

-No, there are no registration fees for the program.
-It is completely free of cost.

-**7. How will the participants and the winners be rewarded?**

-Every participant of the program will receive a digital certificate from GirlScript Foundation.
-The winners will be receiving swags, goodies that will be couriered to them, and cash prizes will be directly transferred to their bank accounts after the results are declared.

-**8. Is this program only for girls?**

-No, this program is for both boys and girls.

-**9. How will the participants communicate their difficulties with the mentors and the project admins?**

-All the participants, mentors, and project admins can communicate in the discord server common to all those associated with the program.

-**10. As a participant, how many projects can I contribute to?**

-This year participants can contribute to any number of projects in March.
-But from April onwards, every participant will be allowed to contribute to only one project of their choice.

 ## Pre-requisites :rotating_light: